lev2pr0/publicDLreport/README.md

 ![Screenshot_CSVinExcel](https://github.com/user-attachments/assets/c7efcddb-e678-4705-9100-347ab97c4b71)

 **Important Note:** PrimarySMTPAddress will show empty for internal members still apart of group with no mailbox.
+This will show an error in terminal and will be excluded from CSV report.

 <br></br>
 ## NOTES